Upcoming Events

 Oct 12, 2025

-Neurotorium will host a campfire session on Bipolar Disorder at the European College of Neuropsychopharmacology (ECNP) Congress in October 2025, focusing on how precision medicine and measurement-based care can improve diagnosis and treatment for persons living with bipolar disorders.
+Neurotorium hosted a campfire session on Bipolar Disorder at the European College of Neuropsychopharmacology (ECNP) Congress in October 2025, focusing on how precision medicine and measurement-based care can improve diagnosis and treatment for persons living with bipolar disorders.
 The ECNP campfire sessions are only available to in-person participants, allowing for maximum interaction between experts and participants on a specific topic.
-In these unique sessions, participants gather in a circle — as if around a campfire — without the use of slides or screens, for an engaging and interactive conversation.
-This format is a perfect opportunity to ask questions directly to Professors Lakshmi Yatham and Christoph Correll from the Neurotorium Editorial Board.
+In these unique sessions, participants gathered in a circle — as if around a campfire — without the use of slides or screens, for an engaging and interactive conversation.
+This format was a perfect opportunity to ask questions directly to Professors Lakshmi Yatham and Christoph Correll from the Neurotorium Editorial Board.

-Neurotorium hosted a Scientific Session at the World Congress of Biological Psychiatry in September 2025 in Berlin, Germany
+Neurotorium hosted a Scientific Session at the 2025 World Congress of Biological Psychiatry in Berlin, Germany

 Neurotorium’s scientific symposium was titled ‘Pathways to Precision Psychiatry‘